nais/doc/docs/observability/logs/README.md

 ### 2 Connect the AD group to your team in Kibana

-Ask in the [#atom](https://nav-it.slack.com/archives/C7TQ25L9J) Slack channel to connect AD-group X to Github-team Y.
+Ask in the [#atom](https://nav-it.slack.com/archives/C7TQ25L9J) Slack channel to connect the AD-group X you made in the previous step to your [nais-team](../../basics/teams) Y.

 The logs your apps produces are linked with your Github-team.
 Someone must create a role in Kibana with read rights to those logs.
 Whoever is in the AD-group will get the Kibana role, and can thus read all logs produced by apps belonging to the Github-team.